akshatkmistry/Movie_List_Management_System/README.md

 - Mark movies as watched, unwatched, or plan to watch
 - Rate movies on a scale of 1-5
 - Dashboard with statistics about your movie collection
-- Search functionality to find specific movies
+- Filter functionality by Watch Status

 ## Technologies Used

-- ASP.NET Web Forms (C#)
+- ASP.NET Web Forms (.aspx, .aspx.cs)
-- MySQL Database
-- ADO.NET for database operations
+- ADO.NET (for SQL Server communication)
-- Bootstrap 5 for responsive UI

-## Setup Instructions

-### Prerequisites
+- SQL Server (local DB with `Users` and `Movies` tables)
+- HTML/CSS/JS (for styling and basic interactivity)
 - Visual Studio 2022

-- MySQL Server installed and running
-- MySQL Connector/NET (installed via NuGet)
+## ⚙️ Setup Instructions

-### Database Setup
+### 📦 Step 1: Initialize SQL Server Database

-1. Open MySQL Workbench or any MySQL client
+1. Open **SQL Server Management Studio** or any SQL client.
-2. Run the SQL script located at `MovieTrackerApp/App_Data/MovieTrackerDB.sql`
+2. Run the SQL script located at: `App_Data/MovieTrackerDB.sql`

-3. This will create the database and required tables with sample data
+This will create the `MovieTrackerDB` database along with `Users` and `Movies` tables, and insert sample data.

-### Connection String
+### 🔧 Step 2: Update the Connection String

-The application is configured to connect to MySQL with these default settings:
-- Server: localhost
-- Database: MovieTrackerDB
-- Username: root
-- Password: password

-If your MySQL setup is different, update the connection string in:
+Ensure your connection string matches your SQL Server setup.

+Update **both** of the following files:
 - `Web.config`
 - `App_Data/DatabaseConnection.cs`

-### Running the Application
+### ▶️ Running the Application

 1. Open the solution in Visual Studio 2022
 2. Build the solution (this will restore NuGet packages)
-3. Make sure MySQL is running
+3. Make sure your SQL Server service is running.
 4. Press F5 or click the Run button to start the application
 5. The application will open in your default web browser

-### Default Login
+### 🔐 Default Login

 The database script creates two sample users:
 - Username: admin, Password: admin123
 - Username: user1, Password: user123

 ##  Project Structure

 - **Login.aspx**: User authentication page
 - **Register.aspx**: New user registration